Webinar | January.21.2021 | 10:30am - 12:30pm (Central European Standard Time)Online webinar - Recording Available

 Olivier Jouffroy is an M&A, Private Equity and ECM lawyer in our Paris Office

 Olivier advises French and international clients on all aspects of corporate law.
 He mainly intervenes in national and international mergers and acquisitions (whether public or private M&A transactions), joint-venture and equity capital market transactions.
-He specializes in particular in the sectors of industry, financial institution (banks and insurance companies), energy and infrastructures, and real estate investments.
+He focuses in particular in the sectors of industry, financial institution (banks and insurance companies), energy and infrastructures, and real estate investments.
 He regularly advises French listed companies in connection with the preparation of their draft resolutions, the calling and holding of their shareholders’ meetings and their annual reports / URD.

 He is recognized as a “rising star” in M&A in Legal 500 EMEA 2020, and a notable practitioner for M&A, private equity and ECM in IFLR 1000 since 2016.